observational-dev/oawiki/src/other/examplepage.md

 fun `inline code` format[^myref]
 % this line is a comment, and won't be displayed on the wiki.
 I just wanted to point out that the footnote definitions will always be displayed at the end of the page, but it's useful to define them near where they are used.

 [^myref]: This is the footnote definition for the reference above.
-It will be shown at the bottom of the page, and automatically numbered.
+It will be shown at the bottom of the page, and is automatically numbered.

 A quick markdown [cheatsheet](https://commonmark.org/help/) is available, as well as a [comprehensive catalog](https://myst-parser.readthedocs.io/en/latest/syntax/typography.html#syntax-core) for MyST's implementation which is used here.